 For an early dinner, I stopped just a short distance from the resort at TaoSeno which was a nice small local spot with what tasted like authentic Mexican dishes and some local favorites.
 It was a good meal and since I was close to the resort, I also grabbed a few drinks.
-Whenever I fly, I do like to unwind afterwards, we a few cocktails.
+Whenever I fly, I like to unwind afterward, we have a few cocktails.

-The resort has a very southwest adobe style look and feel.
-On the inside in the lobby area, it has an open wood feeling that I really liked.
+The resort has a very southwest adobe-style look and feel.
+On the inside the lobby area, it has an open wood feeling that I really liked.
 The wood carving was all around and gave the resort a very established feeling.
 Everything was clean and new, but it was designed like a set from a western movie where someone was visiting a grand Mexican hacienda.

 - Cable TV

 - Ice Maker